Avid runner and athlete Angie Brady was shocked she needed immediate open heart surgery after years of living with a heart murmur.

 A scary heart valve diagnosis

-Brady was diagnosed with a congenital defect in her aortic valve – the cause for the murmur.
+Brady was diagnosed with a congenital defect in her aortic valve – the cause of the murmur.
 After a checkup with her new cardiologist Sara Mobasseri, M.D., Brady found out she had significant calcification and the opening of her aortic valve was extremely narrow.

 “I was told at the time it should have been the size of a quarter, but it was like the diameter of a pen,” she says.